mirzaghaderi/shiny_rtpcr/README.md

 #  Functional tabs
-In the shiny_rtpcr tool, tabs with _DDCt at the end of their name (`ANOVA_DDCt`, `TTEST_DDCt`, `WILCOX_DDCt`) perform delta delta Ct (ddCt) expression analysis, while `ANOVA_DCt` analyze gene expression using the delta Ct (dCt) method.
+In the shiny_rtpcr tool, tabs with _DDCt at the end of their name (`ANOVA_DDCt`, `TTEST_DDCt`, `WILCOX_DDCt`) perform delta delta Ct (ddCt) expression analysis, while `ANOVA_DCt` analyzes gene expression using the delta Ct (dCt) method.
 The ANOVA prefix indicates that the function uses analysis of variance (using a default full factorial model or a user defined model) for statistical analysis, and mean comparisons.

 | Tabs            | Description                                                  |
 |---------------------|--------------------------------------------------------------|